 You may spot a few “Don't Mess with Texas” road signs on your way to San Antonio's favorite shopping destination: I-410, known locally as Loop 410.
 Ingram Park Mall , 6301 N.W.
 Loop 410, with Dillard's, JCPenney and Macy's, is along the northern arc of this route, as is North Star Mall , 7400 San Pedro Ave., which lays claim to the world's largest set of cowboy boots.
 Thanks to the 40-foot-tall sculpture, you'll have no trouble navigating to the stomping grounds of such upscale retailers as A|X Armani Exchange and Saks Fifth Avenue.
 Rustle up a few goodies then seek out the nearby smokestacks of Alamo Quarry Market , 255 E. Basse Rd., built on the site of a long-gone cement plant.
 At this open-air commercial plaza, you'll peruse everything from fine leather Lucchese boots to organic and recycled clothing from Whole Earth Provision Co.

 The Shops at La Cantera , 15900 La Cantera Pkwy. next to Six Flags Fiesta Texas, presents an award-winning architectural blend of natural and man-made elements.
 Anchored by Dillard's, Macy's, Neiman Marcus and Nordstrom, the sophisticated center combines al fresco shopping with the traditional layout of an indoor mall.
-Along shaded walkways, Texan moms and daughters tote Abercrombie & Fitch and White House/Black Market purchases past waterfalls, lush greenery and a tiki-themed children's play area.
-Plus, everyone in the family will appreciate La Cantera's abundance of places to eat, though the Yard House, where classic rock and draft beers rule, inevitably is the boys' first choice.
-To the east, on the opposite side of I-10/US 87, The Rim retail hub features Bass Pro Shops Outdoor World, JCPenney and an array of other places where you may want to shop during your trip.
+Along shaded walkways, shoppers tote purchases past waterfalls, lush greenery and a tiki-themed children's play area.
+Everyone in the family will appreciate La Cantera's abundance of places to eat.
+To the east, on the opposite side of I-10/US 87, The Rim retail hub features Bass Pro Shops Outdoor World, JCPenney and an array of other places to shop during your trip.

-Fashion mavens will largely be unimpressed by the downtown San Antonio shopping scene; however, the city's historic and artistic milieus will appeal to those seeking colorful tchotchkes, ethnic crafts and inexpensive keepsakes highlighting San Antonio's Tex-Mex culture.
+Downtown San Antonio offers colorful tchotchkes, ethnic crafts and inexpensive keepsakes highlighting San Antonio's Tex-Mex culture.
 Bounded by Dolorosa, Santa Rosa, W. Commerce Street and I-35, lively Market Square, or El Mercado, 514 W. Commerce St., delivers the flavors of Mexico to Alamo City—and we're not just talking tamales and tortillas!
-Indoor stalls beckon would-be customers with neat displays of imported leather goods, rich textiles and pottery; outside, it's more of the same vibrant eye candy, with strategically placed items like lucha libre (Mexican wrestling) masks, marionettes and sombreros attracting shoppers of all sizes.
+Indoor stalls beckon would-be customers with neat displays of imported leather goods, rich textiles and pottery; outside, it's more of the same vibrant eye candy, with strategically placed items like lucha libre (Mexican wrestling) masks, marionettes and sombreros.